nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 encryption format for session recordings.
 It was chosen for its provenance, simplicity, and focus on strong cryptography defaults without requiring customization.
 The formal spec can be found [here](https://age-encryption.org/v1).
-Officially supported key wrapping algorithms are limited to X25519, Ed25519, and RSA.
+The officially supported key wrapping algorithms for `age` are limited to X25519, Ed25519, and RSA.
 Support for other algorithms requires implementing a custom plugin or requesting modifications from the upstream.
 The algorithms employed by `age` are not currently compatible with FIPS, which means configuring encrypted sessions while in FIPS mode will result in failed startup.

+In order to support key unwrapping directly within HSM and KMS systems, this RFD proposes a custom `age` plugin that uses RSA 4096 keypairs in combination with the decryption APIs exposed by each keystore backend.
+The choice of RSA is largely due to it's wide compatibility across all keystores supported by Teleport.

 Below is a high level diagram showing how `age` encryption and decryption work:
 ![age diagram](assets/0127-age-high-level.png)